open-draft/reach-schema/README.md

 #### Multiple criteria

-A resolver function may also return a `Record<string, boolean>` that describes multiple validation rules applied to a single property.
-The value must satisfy all the rules to be valid.
+A resolver function may also return a map of rules that apply to the corresponding nested properties.
+By default, the actual value must satisfy all the rules in order to be valid (**see [Optional validation](#optional-validation)**).
 Each resolver corresponding to a validation criteria is called _named resolver_.

 ```js
 import { useSchema } from 'reach-schema'